davidmfreese/React-CollectionView/README.md

 ### Gesture Recognizer Mixin
 This has been moved to a seperate project.
 See [React-GestureRecognizerMixin](http://github.com/davidmfreese/React-GestureRecognizerMixin).

-**WARNING** - This project is young and being developed in short iterations.
-There will be many breaking changes in the short term.
+**WARNING** - This is a personal project to push the performance limits of React.
+Use at your own risk :)